Dr. Cheryl M. Hansen

 Course Objectives: To introduce students to the French language and to help them become more proficient in reading, writing, speaking and listening.
 Students will also be given the opportunity to practice the language in a range of contexts likely to be encountered in the French culture.

 Functions and Communicative Skills: The skills to be emphasized in Second Year French are: a broader working knowledge of nouns, articles, adjectives, adverbs and verbs in the present, future, past, conditional and subjunctive.
 Language skills will be practiced in contextualized, real-life and meaningful situations—school, work, home, friends, family, traveling, politics, ecology, weather, sports, French culture, personal conditions and daily activities.
-Students will be introduced to francophone literature in French 2020, and an emphasis will be placed on developing reading skill and comprehension.
+Students will be introduced to francophone literature in French 2020, and an emphasis will be placed on developing reading skills and comprehension.

 Policies and Procedures: Make-up exams will only be given in extreme cases and must be completed before corrected exams have been returned.
 If you know that you will need to miss class on an examination day, please notify your instructor in advance.
 Preparation and daily attendance are essential to the learning process when studying a foreign language.
 Please do whatever is necessary to keep up with the class.
 Since class activities are highly interactive, progress of the entire class depends on individual effort and participation.
 Students are expected to be prepared with homework assigned and to participate fully in class activities.
 Only students who are prepared daily will receive full credit for items 1 and 2 under grading procedures.
 All late work will be graded at a 20% reduction.
 If you have any questions about the course materials or if you need extra help, you are encouraged to visit your instructor during regular office hours or by appointment for times not listed above.
 Missing more than 3 days of scheduled class will result in a grade reduction unless absences are approved by the professor.